BUCANL/SDC-VISED-MARKS/index.md

 ```

 > ## Prerequisites
-> - All previous BIDS and BIDS EEG lessons.
 > - MATLAB
+> - All of the previous BIDS and BIDS EEG lessons
-> - EEGLAB
+> - Familiarity with EEGLAB
 {: .prereq}

 {% include links.md %}